pakshuang/ai-chat-survey/docs/tech-report.md

 ## Backend

 - [Backend](backend.md): Insert Description and details about the backend components and technologies used.

+## DevOps

+- **Docker**: The application is split into multiple services (frontend, backend, database, nginx) and each service is containerised using Docker.
+- **Docker Compose**: The application is orchestrated using Docker Compose.
+This allows for easy management and deployment of the application and its services.
+The `docker-compose.yml` file defines the services, environment variables, bind mounts, etc. for the application.
+Overlapping or alternate compose files are used for additional purposes such as integration testing and model evaluation.
+- **GitHub Repository**: The codebase is hosted on a mono-repo on GitHub.
+This allows for easy access to all parts of the application and ensures that all parts are versioned together.
+The repository is private and access is restricted to team members.
+- **GitHub Pull Requests**: Features are developed on separate branches and merged regularly.
+Pull requests are used to merge changes into the main branch.
+Pull requests require approval from code owners of the files changed and must pass the CI pipeline before they can be merged.
+- **GitHub Actions**: Continuous Integration (CI) is set up using GitHub Actions.
+The CI pipeline runs linters to ensure proper formatting as well as integration tests to ensure the application is working as expected.
+These checks are automated and are required to pass before a pull request can be merged.
+- **GitHub Issues**: Issues are used to track tasks, bugs, and enhancements.
+They are labelled and assigned to team members to keep track of progress.
+- **Bash Scripts**: Bash scripts are used to automate common tasks such as local integration testing.
+- **Telegram**: A private Telegram group is used for communication between team members.
+The group uses the "Topics" feature to categorise messages into different topics such as "General", "Frontend", "API", "BRD", "Pull Requests", etc.

 ## Future Directions and Recommendations